-- One on the day before the first competition race (Long distance or Sprint distance) to give all technical information about the Long Distance Competition or Sprint Distance Competition. - A second, on the day before the Middle Distance Competition, to give all information for the Middle Distance Competition and the Friendship-Team-Event of Mixed Friendship Sprint Relay. - The TC President will preside at both Technical meetings. - The course planner and national controller have to be present during these meetings. - All meetings should organised by the LOC in common with the ISF TC. - All technical information, approved by the TC, must be written and given to the Heads of Delegation and coaches at the latest one hour before the meeting. - The following information should be given: - Diagrams of start and finish layouts - Diagram of assembly areas - List of all control descriptions (in IOF symbols) - Timetable for meals, transport and competition times, maximum running time, results, ceremonies, complaints and protests etc. - Extra information about the terrain and maps.
+• One on the day before the first competition race (Sprint distance) to give all technical information about the Sprint Distance Competition.

+• A second, on the day before the Middle Distance Competition, to give all information for the Middle Distance Competition and the Friendship-Team-Event

+- The TC President will preside at both Technical meetings. - The course planner and national controller have to be present during these meetings. - All meetings should organised by the LOC in common with the ISF TC.

+• All technical information, approved by the TC, must be written and given to the Heads of Delegation and coaches at the latest one hour before the meeting.

+- The following information should be given:

+- o Diagrams of start and finish layouts

+- o Diagram of assembly areas

+o Timetable for meals, transport and competition times, maximum running time, results, ceremonies, complaints and protests etc.

+o Extra information about the terrain and maps.